Andrew Laszlo: Life and Career in the United States (1947-1996)

 In 1979, he filmed Walter Hill's cult film The Warriors.
 This movie gave Andrew the opportunity to devise several cinematic techniques, including the innovative lighting used for subway car interior shots.
 Musing in his 2000 book "Every Frame a Rembrandt," he says:

 If made today, The Warriors would probably be an altogether different movie.
 The availability of fast and more sensitive, more forgiving negative and positive film stocks, faster lenses in all focal ranges, smaller, more powerful lights, electronic postproduction - all would add up to different photographic techniques, which would negate the need for the same ingenuity in dealing with the difficulties of cinematography in 1978.

 Returning to television, Andrew was the cinematographer on the 1980 five-part NBC miniseries Shōgun starring Richard Chamberlain.
 Filmed entirely on location in Japan, the production had many difficulties including the challenge of conversation with and direction to actors and extras who spoke no English.
 An unfortunate but funny anecdote often retold by Andrew was the premature kickoff of a fierce action sequence in Osaka harbor including guns blazing, extras jumping into the water, bombs exploding and boats sinking everywhere.
 Unfortunately, the cameras were not rolling.
 The whole scene had to be reshot at great cost of time and money.
-The details of this incident are recalled in Adrew's book "It's a Wrap."
+The details of this incident are recalled in Andrew's book "It's a Wrap."

 His last feature film Newsies, filmed in 1991, was about a newspaper delivery-boy's strike that took place in 1899.
 The film starred Christian Bale and Robert Duvall.
 Although the movie was a box-office flop, it gained a cult following and was turned into a stage musical at the Paper Mill Playhouse in New Jersey.
 It will move to Broadway for a limited run from March to June, 2012.

 With Newsies in the can, Andrew decide that it was time to change his focus from TV and film production to teaching, fly-fishing, and woodworking.